 Buying a Recumbent

-As for the steering, you'll see a lot more above seat steering bikes than below.
+As for the steering, you'll see a lot more above-seat steering bikes than below.
 I'm not sure why, perhaps because it looks and feels more familiar.
-Nonetheless, it makes pushing the bike around easier, takes less time to get used to, and is more aerodynamic since your arms are tucked in.
-However, with above seat steering, knee and leg clearance is minimal, especially for tall people, and getting on and off the bike can be a bit more ackward.
+Nonetheless, above-seat steering makes pushing the bike around easier, takes less time to get used to, and is more aerodynamic since your arms are tucked in.
+However, with above-seat steering, knee and leg clearance is minimal, especially for tall people, and getting on and off the bike can be a bit more ackward.

-The main benefit of below-seat steering is that it is very comfortable.
-It allows your arms to fall in a more natural position, which works especialy well for longer rides.
+Below-seat steering is very comfortable.
+That's the main benefit.
+It allows your arms to fall in a more natural position, which works especially well for longer rides.
 In the end, your intended use and personal preference will determine whether you choose above-seat or below-seat steering.
 I'd say go with what feels good.

 As for the wheelbase, you'll find an equal selection of both short and long wheelbase bikes.
 Short wheelbase bikes are lighter, quicker, and more responsive than the long wheelbase bikes, but a little trickier to learn to ride.
 The seats tend to lean back farther for aerodynamics, and the cranks are higher, which helps foot clearance in turns.
 The short wheelbase recumbents are also easier to transport.

 The long wheelbase bikes have a particularly smooth ride, as they absorb bumps better than short wheelbase bikes.
 They're very stable and very comfortable.
 Again, desirable attributes for longer rides, particularly for touring.

 You'll see prices ranging from $1000, mainly for above seat steering bikes, to $6000 or more for bikes made of titanium and carbon fiber.
 The majority of bikes fall in the two to three thousand dollar range.
 Generally, as with any bike, the more you spend, the higher the quality, the better the ride, and the longer the life of the components.